Bodigrim/acme-php-types/README.md

 Everyone knows that Haskell type system is too restrictive and dull for real world applications.
 Millions of users cannot be wrong: hail to industrial-strength PHP typing, now in Haskell!

 For years Haskell developers were bursting with envy, looking at the easy-as-a-pie type juggling in PHP.
-But today you can do all these amazing stuff yourself:
+But today you can do all this amazing stuff yourself:

 ```
 > stack ghci --ghc-options="-XOverloadedStrings"